NativeScript/docs-v7/docs/ui/dark-mode.md

 ## Dark Theme for Android

+By default, existing NativeScript applications won't be affected by the Dark theme for Android.
+With no changes, they will look the same way as on Light theme.

 In order to support Dark theme for Android, the application's theme must inherit from a `DayNight` theme as explained [here](https://developer.android.com/guide/topics/ui/look-and-feel/darktheme#supporting_dark_theme_in_your_app).

 However, Android 10 (API level 29) provides a feature for developers to quickly implement a Dark theme without explicitly setting a `DayNight` theme as mentioned.
 This features is called [Force Dark](https://developer.android.com/guide/topics/ui/look-and-feel/darktheme#force_dark).